 I wonder what is wrong with these people.
 Do they think they are invincible?
 Do they believe they will be “careful” enough?
-Is getting that selfie in an area deemed to be dangerous really worth it?
+Is getting that selfie in an area deemed to be dangerous worth it?
 It seems the answer is yes, to all of the above.

-One of the most dangerous things we witnessed as trail hikers was approaching the Nakalele Blowhole.
+One of the most dangerous things we witnessed as trail hikers were approaching the Nakalele Blowhole.
 People – tourists – went well past the signage that proclaimed danger.
 They stood on the edge of the blowhole where some, in the past, had been swept into the ocean with forceful waves or the rapidity of the water gushing out of the hole in the hardened lava rocks that formed the shore.

-Additionally, we saw a group of tourists stand on the edge of a rocky cliff performing one legged yoga poses for a photo.
+Additionally, we saw a group of tourists stand on the edge of a rocky cliff performing one-legged yoga poses for a photo.
 Eventually, the tour guide (or whoever was in charge) yelled at them to stop.
 Enough was enough.

 The hike along the Hawaiian coast is beautiful with the verdant mountains, azure waters, and black lava rock.
 But I think one must respect nature as much as one appreciates it.
 I cannot imagine going all the way to Hawaii and not taking in some of the wonderous natural sights – the blowhole, Haleakala Crater, the bamboo forest – but you want to show your appreciation of nature and awe of what it provides by respecting boundaries.
 We are only human, after all.

 Walk carefully.
 Breathe it in.
 Take a snapshot from a safe distance.
 Burn the scene into your memory.
 But don’t disregard the danger that lurks in the power of nature.
 It’s real and needs respect.